"I didn’t know what to expect, I just knew I was going to give it everything I had."

 More on Katie

 Katie Hensien isn’t one to shy away from taking the more challenging path.
-Case in point, for the 2018-19 season, not only will she ski for the U.S. Ski Team but she plans to continue her college studies at the University of Denver.
+Case in point, for the second-straight season, not only will she ski for the U.S. Ski Team but she plans to continue her college studies and ski at the University of Denver.
 For Katie, taking on skiing and school is what helps keep her balanced, enabling her to maintain her focus and competitive edge.
 It's something Katie learned to do while at Rowmark Ski Academy and so far has her stronger, faster and more prepared for the season ahead than ever.
 Perhaps Katie sums it up best, “I’m just trying to find my center of gravity in life and sport.”

 Katie’s parents introduced her to the sport of skiing on a family trip to Whister, B.C. when she was only three.
 It quickly became apparent that skiing was something Katie loved to do.
 So, her parents bought an Airstream trailer and parked it in Lot B a Crystal Mountain in Washington so Katie could spend her winter weekends skiing and racing with Crystal Mountain Alpine Club (CMAC).
 Then in 2014, the family packed up and moved to Park City, UT so that Katie could attend Rowland Hall and Rowmark Ski Academy.